metabase/metabase/docs/users-guide/13-sql-parameters.md

 #### Connecting a SQL question to a dashboard filter

 In order for a saved SQL/native question to be usable with a dashboard filter, it must contain at least one field filter.
 The kind of dashboard filter that can be used with the SQL question depends on the field that you map to the question's field filter(s).
 For example, if you have a field filter called `{% raw %}{{var}}{% endraw %}` and you map it to a State field, you can map a Location dashboard filter to your SQL question.
-In this example, you'd create a new dashboard or go to an existing one, click the Edit button, add the SQL question that contains your State field filter, add a new dashboard filter or edit an existing Location filter, then click the dropdown on the SQL question card to see the State field filter.
+In this example, you'd create a new dashboard or go to an existing one, click the "Edit" button, add the SQL question that contains your State field filter, add a new dashboard filter or edit an existing Location filter, then click the dropdown on the SQL question card to see the State field filter.
 [Learn more about dashboard filters here](08-dashboard-filters.md).

 ![Field filter](images/sql-parameters/state-field-filter.png)